TheBenjaminCole/threat-hunting-scenario-tor/README.md

 <img width="400" src="https://github.com/user-attachments/assets/44bac428-01bb-4fe9-9d85-96cba7698bee" alt="Tor Logo with the onion and a crosshair on it"/>

-# Threat Hunt Report: Unauthorized TOR Usage
+# Threat Hunt Report: Detection of Unauthorized TOR Browser Installation and Usage
 - [Scenario Creation](https://github.com/TheBenjaminCole/threat-hunting-scenario-tor/blob/main/threat-hunting-scenario-tor-event-creation.md)

 ## Platforms and Languages Leveraged
 - Windows 11 Virtual Machines (Microsoft Azure)
-- EDR Platform: Microsoft Defender for Endpoint
+- Endpoint Detection and Response (EDR): Microsoft Defender for Endpoint
 - Kusto Query Language (KQL)
 - Tor Browser

 ##  Scenario

-Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
-Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.
-If any use of TOR is found, notify management.
+Management raised concerns regarding potential policy violations after observing anomalous encrypted outbound traffic and receiving anonymous reports suggesting that employees may be attempting to bypass web usage restrictions.
+The objective of this threat hunt was to determine whether TOR Browser had been installed or used on corporate endpoints and to assess the associated security risk.
+Confirmed TOR usage would require notification of management and appropriate response actions.

 ### High-Level TOR-Related IoC Discovery Plan

 - **Check `DeviceFileEvents`** for any `tor(.exe)` or `firefox(.exe)` file events.
-- **Check `DeviceProcessEvents`** for any signs of installation or usage.
+- **Check `DeviceProcessEvents`** for any signs of installation or execution of TOR Browser components.
-- **Check `DeviceNetworkEvents`** for any signs of outgoing connections over known TOR ports.
+- **Check `DeviceNetworkEvents`** for any signs of outgoing connections consistent with TOR usage.

 ---